AmazingMonster/conceptrodon/docs/contents/metafunctions/cotanivore/typical_paste.doc.md

 ## Implementation

-`Cotanivore::TypicalPaste` first reduces the number of parameters via recursion.
-When the number of parameters reaches one of the base cases, the function utilizes partial template specialization to extract elements from packed containers and place them into the first container.
+We will implement `TypicalPaste` using recursion over the total number of packed containers.

+- **Base Case:** Handle several amounts directly;
+- **Recursive Case:**
+  1. Concatenate several packed containers from the front directly and place the result into the first container;
+  2. Invoke `TypicalPaste` with the newly packed first container and the unhandled containers.

 A simplified version will be as follows: